 “Buying a bull is a genetic decision and not a financial one.”
 (Gerhard van Zyl.
 LBW)

-Furthermore, to survive under our harsh conditions in the Karoo, we concentrate on fertility.
-Eventually, we achieved an average 1st calving at 24 months of age for heifers.
-The herd’s average ICP (inter calving period) reached also a commendable 376 days.
-The relevant breeding value for the main fertility indicator, Days to Calving (DC), for our herd amounts to -2.3 (this value is in the top 10 % of the SA 2019 crop).
-Calving Ease is also a necessity for farming on an extensive scale (Our herd's CED = 5.4, in top 105).
+Furthermore, to survive under our harsh conditions in the Karoo, we concentrate on fertility/reproduction.
+This implies a strong focus on moderate cow mass and milk, plus high body condition EBV's.
+(Exactly the breeding traits which Prof. Bob Weaber emphasized in his lectures on matching one's cows to the environment) Eventually, we achieved an average 1st calving at 24 months of age for heifers (SA average = 31 months) and our herd’s average ICP (inter calving period) of a commendable 376 days (SA average = 440 days).
+The relevant breeding value for the main fertility indicator, Days to Calving (DC), for our herd amounts to -2.2 (this value is in the top 10 % of the SA 2019 crop).
+Calving Ease is also a necessity for farming on an extensive scale (Our herd's CED = 5.4, in top 10%).

 (For more details on our breeding policy, please go to our notes in Afrikaans or English.
 See also a graph on how we have applied Bob Weaber's guidelines regarding reproduction under severe climate conditions to our herd)

 Our bulls represent the best of our breeding policy.
 In addition they excel under veld conditions – only the most hardy ones are kept as stud bulls.

 Two of our bulls have been selected as part of a short list of 16 top bulls in Southern Africa for a new AI bull, namely:

 Klein Kalant P with a SBI of R730 and NFI-P of -0.11 (both in top 5% of SA 2019 crop)

 Amri P with a SBI of R666 and DC of -2.0 (in top 5% and 15% respectively)